Sashuu6/digital-clock-with-birthday-alarm/README.md

 2. 1st screen for time and day
 3. 2nd screen for date and temperature
 4. 3rd screen for notification
+5. Each screen timer set for 3 seconds

 ![New feature](docs/new-ui.jpeg)